 Oracle Cloud Database Service on a Robust Platform

 OCI has a number of unique features and tools that are geared to migrate and/or run Oracle’s databases and business applications portfolio with unmatched scalability and reliability.
 Minimal architecture changes are needed to move Oracle Applications, reducing the cost and length of migration to the cloud.
 Proven technologies like RAC are available, retaining best practices and confidence.
 And the latest hardware and technologies are available, improving database and application performance and results:

-- Oracle Cloud Databases: Oracle Databases scale to many times the storage capacity and performance of competitors, reaching up to 268 terabytes of capacity and millions of IOPS per instance.
+- Oracle Cloud Databases: Oracle Cloud Database scale to many times the storage capacity and performance of competitors, reaching up to 268 terabytes of capacity and millions of IOPS per instance.

 - Oracle Real Application Clusters (RAC): Running RAC on Oracle Cloud Infrastructure provides database High Availability (HA) with failover in seconds, performance scaling into the hundreds of thousands of IOPS, and seamless operations via rolling patches and upgrades.
 This offering introduces a new cloud-based standard for production database applications.

 - Oracle Exadata: Run partial or full rack Exadata form factors in the same enhanced regions, and on the same virtual cloud networks as bare metal compute and other OCI services – controlled with the same set of governance tools, and accessible via the same console/APIs.
 Providing maximum scalability, database storage can scale to 268 terabytes and process millions of IOPS.